What's Holding Educators Back From Adopting AI?

 Even skeptics must learn how to use AI

-While many educators are not convinced that AI will be a net positive for teaching and learning, the field is in broad agreement that the technology will change how teachers do their job.
+While many educators are not convinced that AI will be a net positive for teaching and learning, the field is in broad agreement that the technology will alter how teachers do their jobs.

 AI is a double-edged sword.
 The capabilities that make it so useful can also make it easy to overuse, the panelists said.